DevExpress/devextreme-vue/README.md

 ```

-`item` is the default template name of the dxList widget's `itemTemplate` option.
-You can specify a custom name for the `itemTemplate` option and for your `slot`:
+`item` is the default name of the dxList widget's item template.
+You can specify a custom name for the template and for your `slot`:

 ```html
 <div id="app">